Hakeem-Boukhemis/Realized-Volatility-Forecasting-Comparison/README.md

 - **Train / test split:** 80 / 20, chronological (no shuffling)
 - **Test period:** approximately 2014–2018

-The dataset is no longer available through Oxford-Man, however it is included in this repository under  `data/oxfordmanrealizedvolatilityindices.csv`.
+The dataset is no longer available through Oxford-Man, however it is included in this repository under  `compressed_data.csv.gz`.

 ---